Fact-checked by the SnapMessages editorial team

 Can hackers still access my email after I change my password?

-Yes — if they have installed a forwarding rule, a connected app with OAuth access, or malware on your device, a password change alone will not stop them.
+Yes, if they have installed a forwarding rule, a connected app with OAuth access, or malware on your device, a password change alone will not stop them.
 That is why reviewing your email settings for backdoors and scanning your devices for malware are both essential parts of a complete recovery.

-You should also end all active sessions after changing your password.
+End all active sessions after changing your password.
 This logs out every device currently connected to your account, including any device the attacker may be using.

 How long do I have to report fraudulent bank transactions?